jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 ### New Armor and Shields

 Following are a few new options for armor and shields.
-For a full listing of stats see *Appendix D*.
+For a full listing of stats see *Appendix C*.

 **Banded.** Heavy armor made from overlapping horizontal plates of metal attached to a padded leather undertunic.
 Also known as **banded plate**, **banded mail**, or **laminar armor**.

-**Breastplate, Half, Three-Quarter, and Full Plate.** These armors all are made of layers of interlocking plates covering various parts of the body.
+**Breastplate, Half, Field, and Full Plate.** These armors all are made of layers of interlocking plates covering various parts of the body.
 Breastplates just cover the vital areas of the torso.
-Half plate adds pauldrons and vambraces to the breastplate while three-quarter plate includes greaves and gorget.
-Full plate finally adds sabatons, guantlets, and helmet along with other pieces sheathing the entire body.
-It is possible to buy just a breastplate and then eventually add the other pieces until you make it a full suit of plate armor.
+Half plate adds pauldrons and vambraces to the breastplate while field plate includes greaves, gorget and half-helm.
+Full plate finally adds sabatons, guantlets, and a great helm along with other pieces sheathing the entire body.
+It is possible to start with a breastplate and then slowly add the other pieces until you make it a full suit of plate armor.

 **Brigandine.** An armored coat with small rigid plates sewn between layers of cloth.
 Grants more protection than other light armors, but is heavier and a bit more restrictive as a trade-off.
 Also known as a **coat of plates** or **jack of plates**